sign up log in

 The longer story short here is: it's a risky to put all your eggs in the same basket.
 By now, after countless IT related fiascos over the years, it should be clear to everyone that writing bug free code isn't possible, along with engineering flawless hardware.

 If you go through the Crowdstrike report, it's clear that the security vendor tests the code it ships thoroughly.
-Not just that, but it has a staged rollout to catch errors that the testing might have missed.
-Even then, it only took one mistake that mysteriously enough wasn't caught early on (it should've been), and a very extensive and expensive disaster struck.
+Even then, it only took one mistake that mysteriously enough wasn't caught early on (it should've been - see below), and a very extensive and expensive disaster struck.

 It's possible to mitigate against many such errors, the ones that been observed in the past and developers and engineers have had time to think about, but it's complicated stuff to say the least, for humans in particular.
 Nevertheless, there will always be something coming along that nobody thought about, often a combination of factors that isn't obvious.